iGardening Logo Large Transparent Background

 • White varieties remain white regardless of pH

-• Soil pH can be amended to achieve desired flower colour
+• Soil pH can be amended to achieve the desired flower colour

 Height